vectara/vectara-docs/www/docs/api-reference/search-apis/reranking.md

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

-Reranking involves a process of rescoring and refining an initial set of query results to achieve a more precise ranking.
+Reranking search results involves a process of rescoring and refining an initial set of query results to achieve a more precise ranking.
 It employs a machine learning model that while slower than the rapid retrieval step, offers more accurate results.
-We currently have the Maximal Marginal Relevance (MMR) reranker.
+We currently have two rerankers, the English reranker and the Maximal Marginal Relevance (MMR) reranker.

-## Enable Reranking
+## English Cross-attentional Reranker (Scale Only)

-You enable reranking by specifying `272725718` as the `reranker_id`.
+The English cross-attentional reranker is only available to Scale users and you enable it by specifying `272725717` as the `reranker_id`.

 In most scenarios, it makes sense to use the default query `start` value of `0` so that you're reranking all of the best initial results.
-You can also set `numResults` of the `query` to the total number of documents you wish to rerank.
+You can also set `numResults` to the total number of documents you wish to rerank.
 The default value is `10`.

 ## Maximal Marginal Relevance (MMR) Reranker